-Brienne Seiner is currently a research scientist in the radiochemistry analysis group which is under the National Security Directorate at Pacific Northwest National Laboratory.
+Brienne Seiner is currently a research scientist in the Global Nuclear Science and Technology group which is under the National Security Directorate at Pacific Northwest National Laboratory.
 She received a bachelor’s degree in chemistry from Washington State University and a doctorate in chemistry from the University of Missouri.
-She currently leads work involving post-detonation nuclear forensics and contributes to R&D efforts for nuclear non-proliferation and treaty verification.
+She is currently involved with projects related to nuclear forensics and non-proliferation.

 I very much enjoy the application of the work.
-There is a vast spectrum to science that ranges from basic/fundamental work to extremely applied and rigid work.
-I like to fall somewhere in the middle and the energy department offers that flexibility.
+There is a vast spectrum to science that ranges from basic/fundamental work to extremely applied.
+I like to fall somewhere in the middle and the department of energy offers that flexibility.

 This is a very complex question that I have thought a lot about and have very few answers to.
 It is interesting because although I do believe women are becoming more present in science fields, there seems to be some trepidation for women to become leaders in STEM areas.
 I would say confidently that having strong female role models at a young age or at least male role models that encourage interested girls into STEM fields is the first step.
 Beyond that, I think that women (and men too!) would benefit from an increased family support system from employers (i.e. more substantial maternity/paternity leave options or employer operated daycare) to help ease the pressures of maintaining a healthy work and family life.